yukinagai/de-stress/README.md

 <img src="https://github.com/yukinagai/de-stress/blob/master/img/wearable_bath_system.png" alt="system image" width="400"/>

 ### Bath suits
 The bath suits will be silicon or something waterproof and soft materials for full body below neck.
 It is equipped with pouring/draining/ventilation tubes for hot and warm water and drying the body roughly.

-**Can anyone add the explanation on the bath suits, especially about double-layered towel?**
+To avoid suffocation and overflow from the suits, the suits has a double-layered towel and jet air dryers at round the neck.
+The air dryers blow about the water streaming up his/her neck.
+The inner layer of towel equipped inside of the suits wipe up the water not only slipping by the air dryers but also clings to the inside of the suits.
+The outer layer of towel equipped outside of the suits wipe up the water clings to his/her body when he/she put off the suits.

 ### Prototype System Overview
 The system around the bath suite allows a crew to enjoy a bath comfortably and safely.
 The vital information is monitored using sensors to notify when to finish soaking.
 The fan is for cooling face/head.
 He/she can control the bath related things (e.g., the temperature of the water) by shaking the head because he/she cannot use the hand to control the system when soaking in the bath.
 So, we developed hands-free UI using depth camera.